braice/MuMuDVB/doc/README.txt

 Use this when you want to stream a full transponder or a subset of a transponder (using autoconf_sid_list).

 [NOTE]
-You don't have to specify any channel using this mode
+You don't have to specify any channel in autoconfiguration except if you need to specify special parameters.

 In this mode, MuMuDVB will find for you the different channels, their name and their PIDs (PMT, PCR, Audio, Video, Subtitle, Teletext and AC3).

-In order to use this mode you have to:
+In order to use autoconfiguration you have to:
 - Set the tuning parameters to your config file
 - Add `autoconfiguration=full` to your config file
 - You don't have to set any channels